KarsvdBerg/ImagingProject/Main Project/Theory Suus.md

 Deep learning has Artificial neural networks are common machine learning techniques, that simulate the mechanisms of learning [1].
 Neural networks can contain more layers.
 Convolution neural network is a deep learning algorithm that takes an image as an input.
 There are various architectures of CNNs available which have been key in building algorithms which power and shall power AI as a whole in the foreseeable future.
 Some of them have been listed below[3][4]:

-1. LeNet-5

-7-level convolutional network by Lecun et al. Recognises hand written number on checks.
+1. *LeNet-5*: 7-level convolutional network by Lecun et al. Recognises hand written number on checks.

-2. AlexNet

-Combination of Max-Pooing, dropout and data augumentation, ReLu axtivations, SGD with momentum.Trained for 6 days (???)
+2. *AlexNet*:Combination of Max-Pooing, dropout and data augumentation, ReLu axtivations, SGD with momentum.Trained for 6 days (???)

-3. VGGNet

-16 convolutional layers.
+3. *GGNet*: 16 convolutional layers.
 Very uniform architecture.
 138 million parameters.

-4. GoogLeNet

-22 layers with reduced parameters (4 million)
+4. *GoogLeNet*: 22 layers with reduced parameters (4 million)

-5. ResNet

-Skips connections and features heavy batch normalization.
+5. *ResNet*: Skips connections and features heavy batch normalization.